-- · Built-in private host key
+- · Built-in private host key, see also private host-key handling

-- · Hardware memory protection
+- Hardware memory protection

 - Ultravisor

 The ultravisor is trusted firmware that uses memory-protection hardware to enforce memory protection.
 The owner of a guest with IBM Secure Execution can securely pass secret information to the ultravisor by using the public host key, which is embedded in the host key document.
 To process the secret information, the ultravisor uses the matching private host key.
 The private host key is specific to an IBM Z server and is hardware protected.